IvanJosipovic/YamlDotNet.System.Text.Json/README.md

 ## What is this?

-This project contains a [IYamlTypeConverter](https://github.com/aaubry/YamlDotNet/wiki/Serialization.Serializer#withtypeconverteriyamltypeconverter) which can convert System.Text.Json objects to YAML ~~and back~~(not implemented yet).
+This project contains a [IYamlTypeConverter](https://github.com/aaubry/YamlDotNet/wiki/Serialization.Serializer#withtypeconverteriyamltypeconverter) which can convert System.Text.Json objects to YAML and back.

 Supported Objects: